openego/eTraGo/doc/howToUse.rst

 ==================

-After you installed eTraGo you would typically start optimization runs by executing the ‘appl.py’ wich is situated in ``./eTrago/etrago/`` (e.g by ``python3 appl.py``).
+After you installed eTraGo you would typically start optimization runs by executing the ‘appl.py’ which is situated in ``./eTrago/etrago/`` (e.g by ``python3 appl.py``).

 eTraGo doesn't have a graphical user interface,